jedcrandall/jedcrandall.github.com/courses/cse468fall2025/syllabus.md

 ## Office Hours

-10:30am to 1:30pm on Thursdays.
-I will be [on Jitsi](https://meet.jit.si/CSE468Fall2025OfficeHours).
-I don't plan to hold physical office hours this semester (but that might change).
+10:30am to 12:00pm on Wednesdays.
+I will be [on Jitsi](https://meet.jit.si/CSE468Fall2025OfficeHours) (the word Jitsi is the link).
+I don't plan to hold physical office hours this semester (that might change), but if you walk with me after class we can go to my office in Biodesign.

 ## TA and office hours

 Your TA is Siddharth Ghule.
 Don't contact him directly through email or other means other than Canvas.
-His office hours are TBD.
+His office hours are 10:30am to 12:30pm Tuesdays and Thursdays.
+Once we find a room his office hours will be both physical and online, but for now they're online only on [Zoom](https://asu.zoom.us/j/86349177376?pwd=qqEvYQZmCi6JlHYMPp2Ty1Q4zKnMV2.1) (the word Zoom is the link).

 ## Course Description